THE SEVEN WORDS OF JESUS ON THE CROSS

 Gospel of Luke 23:46

 The relationship of Jesus to the Father is revealed in the Gospel of John, for He remarked, "The Father and I are one" (10:30), and again, at the Last Supper: "Do you not believe I am in the Father and the Father is in me?
 The words that I speak to you I do not speak on my own.
 The Father who dwells in me is doing his works" (14:10).
 And He can return: "I came from the Father and have come into the world; again, I am leaving the world and going to the Father" (16:28).
 Jesus fulfills His own mission and that of His Father on the Cross:

 1 The Revised Standard Version of The Holy Bible.
 Ignatius Press, San Francisco, 2005.

 2 Bishop Fulton J Sheen.
 The Seven Last Words - The Message from the Cross.
 Garden City Books, Garden City, New York, 1952.

 3 Pope John Paul II.
-The Redeemer of Man - the encyclical Redemptor Hominis, Pauline Books and Media, Boston, March 4, 1979.
+The Gospel of Life - the encyclical Evangelium Vitae, Times Books, New York, March 25, 1995.

 4 Ignace De La Potterie.
 The Hour of Jesus: The Passion and the Resurrection of Jesus.
 Alba House, Staten Island, New York, 1989.